halpz/re3/.github/ISSUE_TEMPLATE/bug_report.md

 **Screenshots**
 If applicable, add screenshots to help explain your problem.

+**Version**
-For this please enable the version text from the debug menu (Ctrl-M, Debug -> Version Text) so we know what code you're running.
+Tell us what version you're running.
+Find out using the debug menu (Ctrl-M, Debug -> Version Text) If you send a screenshot just enable it beforehand.